 I have never had a car payment – ever.

-Purchasing to own and not to owe is another lesson I’m glad I learned when I was young, though I must say I found it hard to follow as a teen.
+Purchasing to own and not to owe is another lesson I’m glad I learned when I was young, though I must say it’s hard to do!
 In today’s society, popular marketing trends shout the opposite messages at us: “You need this NOW!”, “Forget FOMO, Fill Your Life with Things You Can’t Afford!”, “Buy Now, Pay Later”.
 I still can’t figure out how the last one makes sense…Spoiler: it doesn’t.

 Purchasing to own has come in handy more times than I can count, but in particular with purchasing vehicles.
 I have no interest whatsoever in driving a new car, unless it is a Tesla because eco-friendly transportation is badass.
-When it comes to transportation, my focus is on having something reliable, well-made, and with parts that are easy and affordable to source.
-Hondas and Toyotas win big in each of those categories.
+When it comes to transportation, my needs are how reliable, well-made, and affordable parts are to source.
+Hondas and Toyotas win big in all of those categories.
 All of the cars I’ve purchased have been used and paid in full with cash, which is why I’ve never had a car payment.
 I research what’s available and compare with how it aligns with my needs.
 I’ve learned how to negotiate and I trust my mechanic.
-The tens of thousands of dollars I’ve saved in car and interest payments has paid for itself time and again.
+Needless to say, the tens of thousands of dollars I’ve saved in car and interest payments has paid for itself time and again.

 This idea of purchasing to own doesn’t just apply to cars.
 I rarely, if ever, purchase something if I can’t the money isn’t in my pocket.
 It’s a terrific rule of thumb.
 I especially detest paying interest and take great pleasure in the fact that I’ve never paid interest on a credit card.
 Why on earth would I pay someone even more for something I’ve purchased?
 It certainly doesn’t hurt that using a credit card properly by paying it off in full on time, works wonders for your credit score as well.
 After working so hard to be debt-free, I have zero desire to owe anyone ever again.

 4. Create Your Own Life Path